gvwilson/sensibleadventures/bookster/bookster.md

 around then I am doubly afraid, because where she would act to keep the world in balance, he would look only to find advantage."

-He let go of Erileine's collar and smoothed it down.
+He let go of Erileine's arm.
 "Now, let us find your father.
 Half the mountain is here today, and if we do not claim beds for ourselves soon, *la*, we will have to perch upstairs with the birds."

 ---